dev-ai-lab/aws-architect/README.md

   - Useful for cross-account access of your KMS key

 **Copying snapshots across accounts**
-1. Create a Snapshot, encr ypted with your own KMS Key (Customer Managed Key)
+1. Create a Snapshot, encrypted with your own KMS Key (Customer Managed Key)
 2. Attach a KMS Key Policy to authorize cross-account access
-3. Share the encr ypted snapshot
+3. Share the encrypted snapshot
 4. (in target) Create a copy of the Snapshot, encrypt it with a CMK in your account
 5. Create a volume from the snapshot